Mini-rbt sign (dia 611.1 in UK)

 mini-roundabout

 Mini-roundabouts are not a good traffic calming tool unless justified by the turning movements at the intersection concerned.
-If traffic calming is the main reason for a scheme think carefully.
+If traffic calming is the main reason for your scheme think very carefully.

 Mini-roundabouts are being used where they should but are poorly designed.